Fire jihad in Australia? The unconventional and lethal weapon of the Islamic State

 In case you are unable to find an IED or bullet, then single out the disbelieving American, Frenchman or any of their allies.
 Smash his head with a rock, or slaughter him with a knife, or run him over with your car, or throw him down from a high place, or choke him, or poison him.

 The use of these unconventional weapons or starting a forest fire is easier for terrorists.
-These are weapons that do not come under the radar of the agencies, like a gun or IED would.
+These are weapons that do not come under the radar of the agencies like a gun or IED would.